naher94/rehanbutt.com/_projects/shineregistrybrand.markdown

   </div>
 </div>

 The brand in action on social media and some concept merch!
+See how the new brand language was used across the platform as part of the <a href="{% link _projects/shineregistry.markdown %}">redesign</a>.